August 2024 dates for Universal Credit, benefits and pensions as Labour takes power

 A report from Policy in Practice last year shows that nearly £19bn in benefits goes unclaimed a year – they offer a helpful calculator to work out what you might be entitled to.

-Have you been affected by the issues in this story?
+Have you struggled with the DWP’s customer service recently or to contact them at all?
 Get in touch via email: albert.toth@independent.co.uk

 Household support fund